1. Select a discrete app icon.

 Below, we tried two online therapy sites -- Breakthrough.com and Talkspace.com so we could give you the lowdown.

-A Little Background: Launched in 2009 and acquired by MDLive in 2014, they have more than 1,000 therapists in their network with thousands of individuals logging on for therapy each year, says Amy Siders, vice president of behavioral health products at the company.
+A Little Background: Breakthrough.com was launched in 2009 and acquired by MDLive in 2014.
+They have more than 1,000 therapists in their network with thousands of individuals logging on for therapy each year, says Amy Siders, vice president of behavioral health products at the company.

 Because of HIPPA confidentiality rules, Siders says they can’t say what percentage of these individuals are seeking counseling as a result of domestic violence, but she can say that many of their therapists specialize in treating trauma and abuse.
 Therapists also offer family therapy, say, if there are children who need counseling.
 MDLive makes sure all therapists are fully credentialed before they’re allowed to join.

-How It Works: The concept is simple: Answer a few questions online about your needs, scroll through a catalog of therapists licensed in your state (therapists can only see patients in states they’re licensed in, though they may not actually be living in your state), choose one, message them and set up an appointment.
+How It Works: Create an account, fill out a profile and then scroll through a catalog of therapists licensed in your state (therapists can only see patients in states they’re licensed in, though they may not actually be living in your state), choose one, message them and set up an appointment.
 Your therapy session is live, like FaceTime or Skype, and can be done via your computer or through their app.

-Unique Features: In 2017, Breakthrough.com will begin “e-prescribing” capabilities with psychiatrists, where patients can be prescribed prescription drugs, when needed, and get help with medication management.
+Unique Features: In 2017, Breakthrough.com began “e-prescribing” capabilities with psychiatrists, where patients can be prescribed prescription drugs, when needed, and get help with medication management.

 My Experience: I created an account as a survivor would who is wary of sharing her personal information; I used a made-up name, address and phone number.
 The process was easy and pretty quick.
 Then, I chose “domestic violence” as the specialty of the therapist I wanted to talk to, though you can choose more than one specialty, such as anxiety, depression or PTSD along with domestic violence.
 I was given 12 options of therapists with a photo and bio to accompany each.
 It felt a little like online dating.
 I chose a woman with a friendly face and 20 years of experience who charged $70 an hour.
 I requested an appointment for the following afternoon.